tengfone/SteamVanityToSteam32/README.md

 A vanityURL is eg http://steamcommunity.com/id/vanityURL
 To convert vanityURL (normally is user defined user name) to a Steam32 (without prefix U:1:) ID.
 Mainly for use for DOTA2 API IDs
+Written in Python 3